206: Ring of Terror

 José Cuervo is a brand of tequila from Mexico first produced in 1900.
 See above note on Hart to Hart.

 [Imitating Lugosi.]
 Make it ahead of time.
 Keep it in the freezer.
 Makes Bomb Pops, too.

 Bomb Pop is a frozen treat made by Blue Bunny.
 It is a tall Popsicle-like confection consisting of three different flavors.
 There are many variations, but the original trio of flavors, introduced in 1955, were cherry, lime, and blue raspberry.

 [Imitating Lugosi.]
-It has a nice bouquet.
+It's a nice bouquet.
 Good legs.
-A real smoky single malt.
+It's a real smoky single malt.

 A collection of descriptors for both wine and spirit tasting.
 “Bouquet” refers to the aroma.
 “Legs” refers to the tracks of the drink that remain on the sides of the glass as it is swirled.
 “Smoky” refers to the smoky flavor (sometimes from peat smoke or from the wood of the cask) the drink exhibits.
 A “single malt” whiskey or scotch is a drink that is made at one distillery with only one kind of grain.

 I’ll give you five dollars if you have a hardboiled egg in your purse.

 Let’s Make a Deal is a television show that originally ran from 1963 to 1976.
 It has come and gone again in various reincarnations; the current version has only been running since 2009.
 At the end of each episode, the host (usually Monty Hall) would venture into the oddly attired audience and ask people if they happened to have random things on their person.
 If they did, Monty gave them some cash.